qikunxun/TitIE/README.md

-# Dual Learning for Query Generation and Query Selection in Query Recommendation
+# Dual Learning for Query Generation and Query Selection in Query Feeds Recommendation

-Code for the paper Dual Learning for Query Generation and Query Selection in Query Recommendation.
+Code for the paper Dual Learning for Query Generation and Query Selection in Query Feeds Recommendation.

 # Environment